QualiSystemsLab/CA-Automic-Release-Automation-Action-Pack/README.md

 A limitation of this implementation:
-To work around certificate issues and to simplify programming on the Automic side, the Automic actions are currently written to connect to a relay server, implemented in Python with the Flask library, rather than the CloudShell sandbox API directly.
+To work around certificate issues and to simplify programming on the Automic side, the Automic actions connect to a relay server that performs additional logic beyond calling the CloudShell API (e.g. searching CloudShell API output for patterns, polling for sandbox setup and test completion).
 The source code of this relay is in this repo in sandbox_api_relay.py.
+For a production action pack release, all the logic in the relay would be moved to a native Automic code if possible, so that Automic could communicate directly with the stock CloudShell API.

 We defined a top-level workflow "FlexApp endtoend release" that represents an app release pipeline (playing the